 Description

 Echeveria 'Dionysos' is a small and slow-growing succulent that forms compact rosettes of deep olive-green, grey-green, or whitish-green leaves adorned with irregular reddish-brown spots and borders.
-The rosettes can grow up to 4 inches (10 cm) in diameter and may produce a few offsets as they age.
-The plump leaves are up to 2 inches (5 cm) long and 1 inch (2,5 cm) wide, tapering to a small, slender point.
+The rosettes can reach up to 4 inches (10 cm) in diameter and may produce a few offsets as they age.
+The plump leaves can grow up to 2 inches (5 cm) long and 1 inch (2,5 cm) wide, tapering to a small, slender point.

 During spring, bell-shaped flowers appear on branched stalks that can reach up to 1 foot (30 cm) in height.
 The flowers are pinkish-red with pale yellow tips and inside.